damianhakert/damianhakert.github.io/source/handbook/time-off/index.md

 GitLab reserves the right to modify this Time Off Program for non-exempt U.S. employees at any time and for any reason as determined by GitLab management in its sole discretion.
 Notwithstanding anything contained in this policy document, employees whose attendance or work performance is unsatisfactory in any way will be subject to appropriate disciplinary action up to and including termination of their employment with GitLab.

+## Policy for Employees of GitLab BV (Netherlands) <a name="pto-NL"></a>
+As mentioned in the main handbook, employees of GitLab BV receive a total of 32 days of paid time off, through 23 flexible days and 9 official holidays.
+For further information on the applicable laws in the Netherlands, see [this link](https://www.rijksoverheid.nl/onderwerpen/verlof-en-vakantie/inhoud/vakantiedagen-en-vakantiegeld).